elastic/integrations/packages/azure/docs/platformlogs.md

 # Azure Platform Logs

-The Azure Logs integration retrieves different types of log data from Azure.

-There are several requirements before using the integration since the logs will actually be read from Azure Event Hubs.
+Platform logs provide detailed diagnostic and auditing information for Azure resources and the Azure platform they depend on.

 ## Requirements and setup

-Refer to the [Azure logs](https://docs.elastic.co/integrations/azure) page for more information about setting up and using this integration.
+Refer to the [Azure Logs](https://docs.elastic.co/integrations/azure) page for more information about setting up and using this integration.

 ## Settings